 We have to stop holding on to our own belief system so tightly and be willing to risk it to find out facts and ultimately, truth.
-We have to be open to hear fact and not automatically turn off when we hear something that is off-key to the melody to which we are accustomed.
-As a Christian I think of myself when I often harden to Christ.
-I read somewhere that our hearts have to be like soft clay so He can come in and shape it at anytime.
-If we harden up, how is He going to work in us.
+We have to be open to hearing facts and not automatically turn off when we hear something that is off-key to the melody to which we are accustomed.
+As a Christian, I think of myself when I often harden to Christ.
+I read somewhere that our hearts have to be like soft clay so He can come in and shape it at any time.
+If we harden up, how is He going to work in us?
 Our belief system has to be more like soft clay.
 It has to be willing to be changed by truth.
-We have to be open enough to hear something that is completely anti what we WANT to believe and then go further and suck it in, digest it, admit it and give ourselves time to incorporate it within ourselves.
+We have to be open enough to hear something that is completely anti what we WANT to believe and then go further and suck it in, digest it, admit it, and give ourselves time to incorporate it within ourselves.

 A practical step to take is to start asking open-ended, diagnostic questions.
 We have to be willing to be curious and ask people questions without first forming a belief about them.
 That basically means putting the other person first and not only taking the time to figure them out but doing it with genuine curiosity with no evidence of sarcasm or doubt or suspicion stemming from your own entrenched assumptions or beliefs.
 Search out their motives and reasons for wanting what they want or doing what they do, in truth, with a good heart, and you might be amazed at what you hear.
 In fact, many times you will be surprised to find out where they are coming from.

 There is a site called She Negotiates…And Changes Everything.
 The women who run this site are amazing negotiators, trainers, and coaches.
 They target women and provide training and coaching to help women get what they want.
 I received this short article from their Tuesday “Muse” free emails – just sign up and you can receive them too.
 The article is wonderful and the inspiration for this post.